and how to wipe you drive completely (see at the end)

 Do be careful when deleting files.
 Be sure to put them in the Recycle Bin for a while so you can restore them if necessary.
 If, next time you switch on your machine, it says it can't find something, make a note of it and restore it immediately.

 My Documents.
 One of the most difficult areas to tackle is your accumulation of word processed documents.
 This folder can also get full of downloaded pictures.
 One technique I use is to go for the really BIG files, which are usually those containing graphics.
-Using Windows Explorer I click on My Documents.
+Using Windows Explorer I click on (My) Documents.
 I then click on View, Details.
 This shows the size of the files in kilobytes.
 You can click at the top of the Size column to put them in Size Order.
 Some of mine were over 4 megabytes in size !
 I look at them (click on them) before deciding which have to go.
-It is even possible to open a range of wordprocessed files, check them over, then close them, noting which are to be scrapped.
+It is even possible to open a range of word processed files, check them over, then close them, noting which are to be scrapped.
 Most word processors allow you to right click a file and click delete.
-Incidentally the contents of the My Documents folder (and sub folders) are never lost when you do an XP Restore, so you need not worry that you would lost recent documents of photographs.
+Incidentally the contents of the (My) Documents folder (and sub folders) are not lost when you do a Restore, so you need not worry that you would lost recent documents of photographs.

 Do not remove *.vxd, *.inf, *.sys, *.ini, *.dll , *.com, *.dat or *.exe files unless you know what you are doing